Two dogs killed in early morning home fire

-Two dogs did not survive a late Wednesday home fire, according to the Durham Fire Department.
+Two dogs dies Wednesday night in a home fire that was preceded by reports of an explosion, Durham Fire Department Deputy Chief Chris Iannuzzi said Thursday.

-At 10:51 p.m. the Durham Fire Department was dispatched to investigate an explosion in the area of 1208 Eva Street.
-The call was later upgraded to a structure fire with people trapped.
-On arrival at 1205 Eva Street, firefighters reported a single story residential structure with heavy flames visible in the rear.
+At 10:51 p.m.
+Wednesday, Durham firefighters were dispatched to investigate a report of an explosion in the area of 1208 Eva St. The report was later amended to describe a structure fire with a report of people trapped inside.
+On arrival at 1205 Eva St., firefighters reported a single story residential structure with heavy flames visible in the rear.

 Never miss a local story.

-No people were home, but two dogs were found and removed from the home by search teams.
-Neither of the dogs survived.
-The American Red Cross has not been requested.
-Twenty-seven firefighters responded to the call and are still on the scene.
-The cause of the fire is under investigation.
+Contrary to the early reports firefighters received, no people were trapped in the house, but two dogs were found and removed from the home by search teams.
+Both dogs died.

+Iannuzzi did not comment on the accuracy of the early report of an explosion.

+Twenty-seven firefighters responded to the call and remained on the scene into the wee hours of Thursday morning.
+The cause of the fire was under investigation Thursday.

 Comments